Sweden has signed the UN Refugee Convention. Under the convention, refugees have the right to receive an officially recognised status as refugees.

 Applying for a specific status after receiving a residence permit

 If you have been granted a residence permit in Sweden, but no official status declaration, you can apply for one afterwards.
-This also applies if you have been granted status declaration as a person otherwise in need of protection, but would like to change your status to a person in need of subsidiary protection or to refugee status, as well as if you have been granted status as a person in need of subsidiary protection but would like to change it to refugee status.
+This also applies if you have been granted status declaration as a person in need of subsidiary protection but would like to change it to refugee status.

-You apply for a status declaration after receiving a residence permit by filling in form number 158011, Application for protection status.
+You apply for a status declaration after receiving a residence permit by filling in the form Application for protection status, 158011 (in Swedish only).

 Appealing a status declaration